wp-plugins/schreikasten/readme.txt

 * Admin widget now with AJAX capabilities to delete, mark as spam or reject a comment.

 = 0.13.96 =
-* Solved bug with rss feed capabilitie.
+* Solved bug with rss feed capability.

 = 0.13.95 =
 * Changed GUI to help users with API Key.